cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/validate_openstack.html.md

 </pre>

 Note that you can press Ctrl-C to exit the ping program.
-If you are not able to ping one virtual machine from another, consider the [http://docs.openstack.org/admin-guide-cloud/content/ch_networking.html](OpenStack Networking Guide) for more information.
+If you are not able to ping one virtual machine from another, consider the [OpenStack Networking Guide](http://docs.openstack.org/admin-guide-cloud/content/ch_networking.html) for more information.

 ## <a id="api_access"></a> Can invoke large number of API calls? ##